 Some links in this article include affiliate links, which provide a commission if a purchase is made.
 Affiliate links have no impact on our recommendations.

-The Cosmopolitan of Las Vegas is one of the strip’s newer casinos, one of the upscale choices and also an independent property in the heart of two major casino owners’ casinos.
+The Cosmopolitan of Las Vegas is one of the strip’s newer casinos, one of the upscale choices whose operations were recently acquired by MGM Resorts.
 It makes for an interesting scenario because the property tends to favor somewhat higher rollers in terms of their offers, but most players can see some value out of it, especially as it transitions into ownership by one of the two main casino owners on the strip.

-They operate a bit differently than the bigger chains in some ways, with one of their executives regularly communicating on some of the forums online, for instance, and their offers and players card works a bit differently too.
+They operate a bit differently than the bigger chains in some ways, something which may change as they slowly integrate into MGM, but some of the uniqueness is more about the property than the operations at any rate.
 So let’s take a look at the Cosmopolitan of Las Vegas in today’s casino review.

 The Cosmopolitan has a pretty sizable casino floor, with multiple sections of slots across a lengthy casino floor that runs from the front of the building to towards the back, stopping before the hotel lobby.
 They have a lot of newer slot machines, along with a specifically curated set of older machines that are player favorites, purposefully purchased and kept on the floor for that purpose.

 A pretty good high limit room exists for higher limit players, but also a solid selection of penny slots and lower limit games abound on the floor.
 Video Poker is there with some decent options throughout the casino floor.

 Table games players will find limits on the higher end for the strip, so expect to have a larger budget if you wish to play tables there.

 Cosmopolitan of Las Vegas has relatively recently renovated their room stock, so the rooms, always in good from, are up to date.
 Many of their rooms have a balcony, and regardless of location the rooms have stunning views, whether it be the strip, the city and the mountains.